Ninlin/stockholm-street-names/process.md

 out body;>;
 out skel qt;
 ```
 This query will only output highways with tag "primary".
-To get all the streets and roads regardless of their type, I removed the tag `way["highway"]({{bbox}})` This, however, returned sidewalks as separate lines next to the street itself, which is too much unneccessary junk.
+To get all the streets and roads regardless of their type, I removed the tag `way["highway"]({{bbox}})` This, however, returned sidewalks as separate lines next to the street itself, which is too much unnecessary junk.
 One option to solve the problem was to include most common highway tags into the query.

 But how do I get the data for multiple tags at the same time?
 [Overpass API documentation](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide#Usage_examples:_Simple_queries_for_tags_and_bounding_boxes) is really good and provides examples for all sorts of edge cases.
 Under the section "One or another name" I found the following syntax that did the trick.
 `way["highway" ~ "primary|secondary|tertiary|residential"]({{bbox}});`